Asthma Diagnosis and Testing

 How is a physical exam used in the diagnosis of asthma?

-The doctor will watch the way your chest and stomach muscles move when you breathe and use a stethoscope to listen to air flowing in and out of your lungs.
+Doctors will watch the way your chest and stomach muscles move when you breathe.
+They will use a stethoscope to listen to air flowing in and out of your lungs.

 Spirometry Test

-You may do this test several times, perhaps before and after using a quick-relief bronchodilator (albuterol) to relax the airways.
-Test results that improve after using the medicine are a strong indication of asthma.
+You may do the test several times in one sitting.
+You might do it before and after using a quick-relief albuterol bronchodilator.
+Test results that improve after using the medication are a strong indicator of asthma.

 Methacholine Challenge Test